1851 McIntyre Wall Map of Salem, Massachusetts - in stunning original condition

 Description

-A rare and beautiful 1851 map of Salem, Massachusetts, produced by civil engineer Henry McIntyre.
+A rare 1851 map of Salem, Massachusetts, by civil engineer Henry McIntyre.
 The map is the second major map of Salem, following Jonathan Saunder's much smaller scale 1820 Plan of the Town of Salem.
-It marks Salem's transition from a maritime hub rich from the China and Pepper Trade to an mill and manufacturing center.
+It marks Salem's transition from a maritime hub rich from the China and Pepper Trade to a mill and manufacturing center.

 A Closer Look